SourceForge Debuts New UI and GitHub Sync Tool - Slashdot

 }

-Still hosting Malware despite pledge (Score:3)
+Still hosting Malware despite pledge (Score:2)

+This doesn't sit well with me, since (again) it appears that the decision has been made to ignore the Malware linked but not directly hosted on Sourceforge.
+Of course network admins are going to keep blocking Sourceforge - it's not safe yet.

-not even at gunpoint (Score:3)
+not even at gunpoint (Score:2)

 would i use sourceforge.
 These are the guys who decided to bundle Gimp with adware under the guise that it was "abandoned" and so that somehow made it okay.